Where Story Meets Strategy — For All Of Our Relations

 Indigenous Engagement & Consultation

-Rooted in respect, relationship, and reciprocity.
+Rooted in Respect, Relationship, and Reciprocity

+At Takwaxkwe, Indigenous engagement is not a checkbox, it’s a commitment to walking in good relation.
 We support organizations, governments, and communities in designing engagement strategies that are relational, ethical, and grounded in Indigenous knowledge systems.

 Our services include: